monsonite/SPIder/README.md

 It uses about 32 simple "TTL" logic packages, plus a couple of 62256 32Kx8 RAMS and a 27C1024 64Kx16 ROM.

+Spider 007 extends the basic Spider_0 by adding an instruction ROM and data RAM.
+Instructions are currently executed out of the ROM.
+There are sufficient instructions working to LOAD the Accumulator, perform arithmetic operations using constants from ROM and perform branch operations from within the same 256 word page of ROM.

+Further improvements will include:

+Conditional Branching

+RAM access

+Improved "Front Panel" for debugging

+# Clock Sequencer and Timing Pulse Generator

+![image](https://user-images.githubusercontent.com/758847/204774964-04135a08-7949-4a98-a31a-6f07d2ae9e5a.png)

 The bit serial architecture processes data 1-bit at a time.
 For a 16-bit addition, 16 clock cycles will be required.
 A further 8 clock timing pulses are added to the beginning of the gated clock burst.
 These are decoded to provide additional signals for memory access, conditional branching etc.

-# Clock Sequencer and Timing Pulse Generator

-![image](https://user-images.githubusercontent.com/758847/204774964-04135a08-7949-4a98-a31a-6f07d2ae9e5a.png)

 The clock sequencer is based around a pair of 74HC161 4-bit binary counters with asynchronous clear U19 and U20.
 These are configured to form a 5 bit counter.
 Outputs Q3 and Q4 are combined in NAND U28A to reset the counter on reaching a count of 24.
 U21 is a 3 to 8 line decoder which generates active low timing pulses TP0 to TP7 for the first 8 clock cycles of the sequence.